LGBTQIA+ inclusion at UQ

 - develop and maintain an inclusive work environment

-- report annually on programs, initiatives and objectives in regards to this commitment
+- report annually on programs, initiatives and objectives on our commitment

 - build resources to further educate the UQ community on LGBTQIA+ inclusiveness.